 Work at home has many benefits for women

 A few years ago I wrote an article outlining the reasons why I thought moms should start an online business.
 It’s still one of the most popular and most downloaded articles I’ve ever written.
-I list many of the reasons why I believe this that Leslie also outlines in her book.
+I’ll share them below.

-When a Mom has an online business, she’s got a “something else”.
+When a Mom has a business, she’s got a “something else”.

 A work at home mom also keeps her skills fresh.
 Some of the same skills she used in the workplace before the children came, or even new skills she develops that she can leverage when (not if) the time comes.
 She maintains a professional network which is also very important.